tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The cost of this type of attack scales linearly with the desired number of target clients.
 Moreover, DNS caching behavior makes targeting individual users for extended periods of time, e.g., using per-client ECHOConfig structures delivered via HTTPSSVC RRs with high TTLs, challenging.
-Also, clients can help mitigate this problem by flushing any DNS or ECHOConfig state upon changing networks.
+Clients can help mitigate this problem by flushing any DNS or ECHOConfig state upon changing networks.

 ## Optional Record Digests and Trial Decryption